wangjunxiao/SDNCloud/README.md

 The sdntestbed is a OpenStack based sdn testbed platform, developed by vnetlab team in dlut.
 The platform is used for network business simulation, to build a mirror testbed of exsiting in-product business.
 The experiment conducted in the shadow environment will not only safeguard existing business, but also be migrated into product environment conveniently.

 You can deploy the sdntestbed on a OpenStack cluster with nodes connected by a simple L2 commodity switch.
-On the platform, each user can define a vnet, consists of virtual sdn controllers, sdn switches, links and hosts with isolated operating system.
+On the platform, each user can define a vnet, consists of virtual sdn controllers, sdn switches, links and hosts with isolated operating systems.

 # Features